Explore Our Garden Wildlife Blog

 How to Attract Solitary Bees to your garden

 Solitary bees are readily attracted to gardens that are packed with nectar giving flowers and plants.
 They breed in holes in the soil, as well as cavities in walls and wood, however, should natural nesting sites prove hard to find, we can assist by providing bee boxes and bee houses which can be placed almost anywhere in our gardens although plenty of sunshine is a definite preference.
 Alternatively, red mason bee tubes, tied together or secured in a wooden frame provide exactly the sort of cavities that these beneficial insects are attracted to.
 Plenty of living organic matter and pesticide reduced/free gardens provide the best prospects for success.
 Considerate planting of nectar giving flowers, especially in early spring and late summer, along with plenty of nesting sites on a sunny wall and a bare patch of soil in a sunny location all improve the prospects of successfully attracting and retaining your own groups of solitary pollinating bees.
 It is also worth noting that offspring will often remain close to and even re-use the nest sites from which they came.
 Providing a bee home makes it easy to increase local populations with just a few simple steps.

 Like their name suggests, you will usually see mason bees buzzing around a brick wall, where they often nest in the cavities.
-The red mason bee is a likely visitor to the bee house in your garden.
+The red mason bee is a likely visitor to the bee house in your garden and you can purchase mason bee houses, specially designed for this type of species.
 They are identified by:

 ✔ An orange abdomen

 When identifying mason bees, it’s helpful to refer to a photo for guidance, because they can be easily confused with mining bees.
 In comparison, mason bees have powerful jaws and square-shaped heads.